 DEPARTMENTAL BUDGETS BY-LAW [Originally adopted at the 1971 Annual Town Meeting and amended at the December 4, 1973 Special Town Meeting, the 1982 Annual Town Meeting and the 1983 Annual Town Meeting.
 The Bylaw was further amended under Article 22 of the 1990 Annual Town Meeting, approved by the Attorney General on September 5, 1990 and posted according to law on October 22, 1990; the 1990 amendment to become effective on the effective date of the enabling legislation also voted under Article 22.
-The enabling legislation was enacted as Chapter 270 of the Acts of 1990 and signed into law on December 7, 1990 creating the Department of Budget and Finance]
+The enabling legislation was enacted as Chapter 270 of the Acts of 1990 and signed into law on December 7, 1990 creating the Department of Budget and Finance; References to the Finance Director were replaced with reference to the Town Manager by Article 19 of the Annual Town Meeting held on April 30, 2018 approved by the Attorney General on August 19, 2018 and posted according to law on October 5, 2018]

-Pursuant to Section 59, Chapter 41 of the General Laws, the Selectmen and all Boards, committees, heads of departments or other officers of the Town authorized by law to expend money shall furnish to the Town Accountant and the Finance Director at a date in January as specified by the Selectmen and Finance Director, detailed estimates of the amounts necessary for the proper maintenance of the departments under their jurisdiction for the ensuing fiscal year, with explanatory statements as to any changes from the amounts appropriated for the same purposes in the preceding fiscal year, an estimate of the amounts necessary for outlays or permanent improvements, and estimates of any income likely to be received by the Town during the ensuing fiscal year in connection with the Town's business or property entrusted to their care.
-These budget requests and income estimates will be consolidated by the Finance Director and together with recommendations will be submitted to the Finance Committee not later than the third Monday of March each year.
+Pursuant to Section 59, Chapter 41 of the General Laws, the Selectmen and all Boards, committees, heads of departments or other officers of the Town authorized by law to expend money shall furnish to the Town Accountant and the Town Manager at a date in January as specified by the Selectmen and Town Manager, detailed estimates of the amounts necessary for the proper maintenance of the departments under their jurisdiction for the ensuing fiscal year, with explanatory statements as to any changes from the amounts appropriated for the same purposes in the preceding fiscal year, an estimate of the amounts necessary for outlays or permanent improvements, and estimates of any income likely to be received by the Town during the ensuing fiscal year in connection with the Town's business or property entrusted to their care.
+These budget requests and income estimates will be consolidated by the Town Manager and together with recommendations will be submitted to the Finance Committee not later than the third Monday of March each year.